 By RICHARD TRUMKA

-Richard Trumka is President of the AFL-CIO.
-Learn more at aflcio.org.
+Richard Trumka is president of the 12 million-member AFL-CIO.